y-tsvetkov/y-tsvetkov.github.io/_projects/1_project.md

 * The cavities on the inner side of the tibia halves (8-9) add perimeters of material away from the neutral axis, increasing the second moment of area and thus improving stiffness for about the same mass as a part with uniform infill.
 * I resorted to directly threading the screws in plastic rather than heat set inserts/captive nuts since they'd add quite a bit of weight while [not being that much stronger.](https://youtu.be/2wRc1KbEAU8?t=522)

-## Grabby leg
+## Manipulation-capable leg

-Now comes the fun part.
 My thinking for how to make the leg grabby was centered on adding a second end effector that can move in 3D relative to the EE of the leg.
 The idea behind the configuration is probably best demonstrated by [this video of a crab eating noodles](https://www.youtube.com/watch?v=CcYRXgKgxnw).
 You can notice how when it grabs a noodle, only the upper pincer moves, and the lower pincer is just a static extension of the lower limb.
 If there is a 1-DoF wrist before the claw and we give the moving pincer another DoF, that's 3 - enough to have the second end effector move in 3D-space, relative to the leg tip.

-With this out of the way, here's the finalised leg (drumroll please):
+With this out of the way, here's the finalised leg:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">